 Congregate Meals: Nearly all congregate meal sites in North Central Texas have closed due to COVID-19.
 Congregate meal providers have the ability to provide participants with meals that they can eat at home, subject to the availability of funds.

 Home-Delivered Meals: The home-delivered meal program has faced unprecedented demand as older adults have had to shelter at home and contend with shortages at local grocery stores.
 As a result, many local programs have had to start wait lists.
 Fortunately, additional funding for home-delivered meals will be available through recent federal legislation.
 Meal providers will use these funds to reduce waiting lists.Older adults do not need to be homebound (i.e., have significant functional impairment) in order to qualify for emergency meal funding.

 Preventive Health Workshops: The North Central Texas Area Agency on Aging has had to suspend all face-to-face workshops until further notice.
-It is exploring the feasibility of adapting its chronic disease self-management workshops for self-paced, stay-at-home education and support.
+It is offering its Chronic Disease Self-Management, Diabetes Self-Management, and Chronic Pain Self-Management workshops by telephone and/or Zoom.

 Benefits Counseling: Staff and other certified Benefits Counselors have suspended local clinics and group presentations.
 They continue to help Medicare beneficiaries and older adults understand their public and private benefits and protect their rights.

 Medicare has prepared a fact sheet on "What you need to know about Medicare and COVID-19/Que necesita saber sobre Medicare y COVID-19."

 Long-Term Care Ombudsman Program: Staff and volunteer ombudsmen are not allowed to enter assisted living or nursing facilities until further notice.
 Ombudsmen continue to advocate for residents by providing help over the phone or through videoconferencing technology.